aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/get-started/extract-text/_index.md

 Extracting text from PDF isn’t easy.
 Only a few PDF readers can extract text from PDF images or scanned PDFs.
 But **Aspose.PDF for Node.js via C++** tool allows you to easily extract text from all PDF file in the Node.js environment.

-This code demonstrates how to use the AsposePDFforNode.cjs module to extract text from a specified PDF file and log either the extracted text or encountered errors.
+This code demonstrates how to use the AsposePDFforNode.js module to extract text from a specified PDF file and log either the extracted text or encountered errors.

 Check the code snippets and follow the steps to extract text from your PDF:

 **CommonJS:**

-1. Call `require` and import `AsposePDFforNode` module as `AsposePdf` variable.
+1. Call `require` and import `asposepdfnodejs` module as `AsposePdf` variable.
 1. Specify the name for the PDF file from which the text will be extracted.
 1. Call `AsposePdf` as Promise and perform the operation for extracting text.
 Receive the object if successful.
 1. Call the function [AsposePdfExtractText](https://reference.aspose.com/pdf/nodejs-cpp/convert/asposepdfextracttext/).